Track mileage automatically

 Get started for free Get started for freeHow to calculate car depreciation for tax claims

-If you use the standard mileage method, deprecation is already included in the standard mileage deduction.
+If you use the standard mileage method, depreciation is already included in the standard mileage deduction.
 However, if you use the actual expenses method and you own your car, you can claim your vehicle depreciation as part of your expenses.
 This is allowed even if you financed your vehicle.

 You will likely be using the Modified Accelerated Cost Recovery System (MACRS).
 This is the required method for any vehicle placed in service after 1986 if the vehicle is used for business purposes over 50% of the time.
 You must meet the over 50% requirement each year you use the MARCS method.
 If the vehicle is used for business less than 50% of the time, you must use the straight-line depreciation method.
 Also, if you used the standard mileage rate in the first year you used the vehicle and then changed to the actual expenses method, you are required to use the straight-line depreciation method for the rest of the vehicle’s useful life.